Course Enquiries and Program Coordinators (Postgraduate)

 (i) three junior prerequisite units of study (18 credit points), as follows:

 # These units are completed as junior core units for the Bachelor of Commerce.
-From 2012, students enrolled in the Bachelor of Commerce (and related combined degrees) must complete BUSS1020 not ECMT1010.
+From 2012, students enrolled in the Bachelor of Commerce (and related combined degrees) must complete the core unit BUSS1020 not ECMT1010.

 * No longer offered.